kri77/github-pages/_posts/2025-07-03-From-Prompt-To-Pins.md

 title: "From Prompts to pins"
 date: 2025-07-03
 ---
 ## Can ChatGPT talk to my Arduino?
-A real-world exploration of Intent Parsing and hardware control
+An experiment of intent parsing and hardware control

 ### Ingress

-In the age of intelligent systems, one question echoes louder among makers and architects alike: *Can an AI assistant meaningfully control real-world hardware?* I set out to explore this through a hands-on experiment—connecting OpenAI's ChatGPT to an Arduino Nano.
-What started as a curious challenge quickly evolved into a structured, agent-based architecture with  API endpoints, model context parsing, and Python orchestration.
+In the age of intelligent systems, one question echoes louder among makers and architects alike: *Can an AI assistant meaningfully control real-world hardware?* I tried to explore this through a hands-on experiment—connecting OpenAI's ChatGPT to an Arduino Nano.
+What started as a mild curiousity quickly scope creeped into a full project with structured, agent-based architecture, API endpoints, model context parsing, and Python orchestration.

-This post shares the journey, the system design, and what I learned along the way.
+This post shares the system design, and what I learned along the way.

 ---